jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

           Alone, on video games and interactive design, and Life Cycles, on the materials of contemporary design.
-The Instagram platform, book, and now podcast Design Emergency, which she co-founded with design critic Alice Rawsthorn, is an ongoing investigation on design's power to envision a better future for all.
+The Instagram platform, book, and now podcast Design Emergency, which she co-founded with design critic Alice Rawsthorn, is an ongoing investigation on design’s power to envision a better future for all.